-Maintenance savings may also be achieved since LED lamps last longer than other light sources and therefore do not need to be replaced as often.
+The measure uses the existing fixture housing but replaces the electric components with more efficient lighting technology, which use less power than other lighting technologies but provides equivalent lighting output.
+Maintenance savings may also be achieved since LED tubes last longer than fluorescent tubes and, therefore, do not need to be replaced as often.